indigenous Dancer Bios

 "I am a Gypsy, in the true meaning of the word: I am a Wanderer through the dance world and I take what it has to offer and make it my own.
 My goal is to entertain audiences and unleash the joy and fun to be had for all of us."

-Having first co-created Troupe Nambah in 2001 with her good friend Mandella, Indigenous is her second dance troupe.
-Bahira created Indigenous in 2005 to pursue her Gypsy nature into imaginative and non-Middle Eastern dance areas with others interested in expanding their scope and range of Belly Dance.
+Bahira got her first taste of troupe performing with Alcina's Bennuvians for over 6 years and found great joy in creating choreographies.
+With her good friend Mandella, she co-created Troupe Nambah in 2001 performing at Belly Dance, Art & Wine Festivals and Restaurants until 2008 when the troupe was retired.
+Bahira created her second troupe, Indigenous in 2005 to pursue her Gypsy nature into imaginative and non-Middle Eastern dance areas with others interested in expanding their scope and range of Belly Dance.

 Bahira lives in Santa Clara, California with her husband, David, her son, Douglas and two crazy cats named Calie and Sallie.
 She is a chef, writer, costume designer, drummer, choreographer and Domestic CEO as well as dancer and hopes to continue doing all these things until six weeks after she is buried!